Rafael-Dev-21/skill-fantasy/docs/noise.md

 # Noise

-The game uses value noise as generator, and fractal brownian movement to obtain more interessing results.
+The game uses perlin noise as generator, and fractal brownian movement to obtain more interessing results.